humberto-garza/LinkspriteEdisonIRCamera/README.md

 Updates
 ============

+ - Now you activate and deactivate the Power Saving Mode
  - Now you can Change the BAUD of the camara; it does not increase the performance significantly, but it is available and may be useful
  - Now you can Connect your Camera directly to the Edison mini-breakout board without the need of the Arduino Board!
  - Now you can Change the compression Ratio